aws-samples/sample-aws-org-mass-migration/README.md

 If you execute the function in the Lambda console, you will need to create a Test Event with the content of the "wave.json" file.
 Be sure to update it for each subsequent wave file.

 Check CloudWatch Logs for output to determine the status of each account.
+Output will be recorded in json format.

-## Error Handling
+## Troublehshooting

-For all accounts that encountered errors, gather them to create a new list or append to another list and rerun.
-Each action or step during Phase 2 & 3 should provide an account by account error.
+The solution will log progress and errors at each step.
+The result is a json blob that document the tasks for each account.
 Follow the guidelines below to check for errors, fix them before rerun.

-- **Remove accounts**: There are two steps in this phase.
+- **Grant access**: There are two steps in this phase.
   - Grant access: If errors occur during this step, check IAM permissions for the current role.
-  - Remove accounts: If errors occur during this step, check account contraints (ie: payment method, support plan...).

 - **Invite accounts**:
   - Send invite: If errors occur during this step, check IAM permissions for the new role, if the account is valid, or if there is a pending invite.
   - Accept invite: If errors occur during this step, check parameters in the "wave.json" file, check IAM permissions for the new role to see if new payer has permissions.